-When you’ve decided what type of Italian holiday you want, it can be time consuming searching for the ideal destination.
-Whatever your perfect holiday looks like, we’ve done all the hard work and have found the place that can offer you it all — sun, sea, sand and skiing.
-That place is Abruzzo in Italy, also known as the European Greenest Region, which is situated in a relatively undiscovered region, meaning there are plenty of opportunities to explore and discover the local Italian culture and the ‘true Italy’.
+When you’ve decided what type of Italian holiday you want, it can be time-consuming searching for the ideal destination.
+Whatever your perfect holiday looks like, we’ve done all the hard work and have found the place that can offer you it all – sun, sea, sand and skiing.
+That place is Abruzzo in Italy, also known as one of Europe’s Greenest Regions, which is situated in a relatively undiscovered region, meaning there are plenty of opportunities to explore and discover the local Italian culture and the ‘true Italy’.

 Abruzzo is a traditional Italian region that can be found in central Italy on the western border.
 Stretching from the Apennines to the Adriatic Sea, Abruzzo is situated in a unique location that offers beautiful mountainous areas as well as long, sandy beaches – all within easy reach.